 #1 What Kind Of Grass Do You Have?

 It may sound simple, but many homeowners actually do not know what kind of turf is on their property.
 The way that you should maintain your lawn can greatly vary depending on your grass type.
-Cool season grasses and and warm season grasses behave differently and thus need to be cared for in different ways.
-Fescue, a cool season grass for example, should be cut at a taller mower height than a warm season grass like Bermuda.
+Cool season grasses and warm season grasses behave differently and thus need to be cared for in different ways.
+Fescue, a cool season grass, for example, should be cut at a taller mower height than a warm-season grass like Bermuda.
 Cool season grasses should also be aerated and overseeded in the fall, while warm season grasses should be aerated in the late spring / early summer and do not require overseeding.

 Depending on the time of year you purchase your home, the grass type may be dormant.
 If the entire lawn looks brown during the winter, it is likely warm season turf.
 If it is late summer and the grass looks like it is struggling bit, you may have cool season grass.

 For resale home purchases, be sure to find out from the current homeowners what grass variety you are purchasing.
 They also may have some useful care tips for you!
 If you are purchasing a new construction home, your builder should disclose the sod type that has been laid down, the installation company and whether or not a warranty has been provided.

 #2 What Kind Of Plants Do You Have?